joud-alnsour/data-structures-and-algorithms/stack_and_queue/README.md

  **Validate Brackets:**<br>
 function called validate brackets

+**Animal Shelter**<br>
+Create a class called AnimalShelter which holds only dogs and cats.
+The shelter operates using a first-in, first-out approach.
 ## Challenge
 - Create a Node class , class Stack , class Queue , class PseudoQueue
 - have (push,pop,peek,is empty) methods inside class Stack